 Step 1b: Earn a Master’s Degree in Quality Engineering (Optional, Two Years).

-A master’s degree can not only enhance a person’s skills in QE, but it can also reduce the number of years of experience required for certification.
+A master’s degree can enhance a person’s skills in QE and reduce the number of years of experience required for certification.
 In fact, it cuts the original requirement of eight years of experience down to three years.

 Step 1c: Earn a Doctorate in Quality Engineering (Optional, Three to Five Years).